Miguel Boyer: Early life and education

-Boyer was born in St. Jean de Luz, France, on 5 February 1939.
+Boyer was born in St. Jean de Luz, France, on 5 February 1939 to Don José Boyer y Ruíz-Beneyán and Doña Carlota Salvador-Sáenz y Sáinz de Vicuña.

 He was a graduate of the Universidad Complutense de Madrid where he studied economics.
 He also received a degree in physics from the same university.

 Career

 Boyer worked at different banks and institutions.
 He served as the director of planning for the Unión Explosivos Río Tinto and later as a senior economist at the Bank of Spain.
 He became the deputy director of the national industrial institute and then its director in 1974.
 Next he worked at the state-owned hydrocarbons institute.
 He was one of the Ibercorp shareholders.

-He joined the Socialist Party as part of its social democrat wing in 1960.
+Boyer joined the Socialist Party as part of its social democrat wing in 1960.
 He helped Felipe González to form a faction in the party in the mid-1970s.
 Boyer was a member of the Congress of Deputies, representing Jaén Province, and economic spokesperson of the party.
 He and Carlos Solchaga were the architects of the party's economy policy.

 Boyer was appointed minister of economy, treasury and commerce to the first cabinet of Felipe González on 2 December 1982.
 In 1985, he developed a tax act that enabled people to avoid tax on saving interest if they invested in insurance accounts.
 During his term he was regarded as the most powerful member of the cabinet.
 However, in a cabinet reshuffle in July 1985 Boyer was removed from office and was succeeded by Carlos Solchaga in the post.
 It was speculated that Boyer was forced to resign due to his clash with Deputy Prime Minister Alfonso Guerra.
 In addition, Boyer attempted to increase his power in the cabinet and demanded to assume the post of second vice prime minister, also leading to his forced resignation.

 Shortly after leaving office Boyer was named as the chief executive of the Banco Exterior de Espana and next of the investment company, Cartera Central.
-In 1986, he was named member of the Abragam committee that oversaw the future structure of the CERN.
+In 1986, he was named as a member of the Abragam committee that oversaw the future structure of the CERN.
 Until 1999 he served as a senior manager at the Spanish construction group FCC.
 From July 1999 to January 2005, he was the chairman of CLH, a Spanish fuel distribution company.
 In May 2010, Boyer was appointed board member to the Hispania Racing Team.
 He also assumed the post of finance director and advisor to the team.
 On 20 May 2010, he was also named as the independent member of the board of directors of Red Electrica Corporacion SA.
 In addition, he served as the head of Urbis.